anurag21tanwar/my_meeting_room/README.md

 7) rails s

 open browser http://localhost:3000

+app flow:
-login with any pre-seeded employees
+1) login with any pre-seeded employees
+2) Home tab will list current_employee meetings
+3) click the meeting to edit or delete
+4) Rooms tab will list rooms availability
+5) use Schedule tab to create new meetings
+6) click sign out to end the session

 test:
 1) RAILS_ENV=test rake db:setup db:seed